Decentralized Finance

 • Decentralized finance uses blockchain to guarantee secure financial transactions within the network, while traditional finance relies on laws, regulatory bodies (Federal Reserve and Securities Exchange Commission [SEC]), and financial institutions to act as the trust source—guarantors of secure transactions.

-• Decentralized finance lacks barriers to entry, and anyone with programming skills can build financial services and tools on the network.
-Traditional finance is different.
+• Decentralized finance lacks barriers to entry, and anyone with access to the public blockchain and open-source tools can build financial services and tools on the network.Traditional finance is different.
 Only financial institutions that have met stringent capital and regulatory requirements are permitted to facilitate financial transactions.

 Learn More

-The DeFi infrastructure for delivering financial products and services uses three key components; blockchain, smart contracts, and cryptocurrencies.
+The DeFi infrastructure for delivering financial products and services uses three key components: blockchain, smart contracts, and cryptocurrencies.

 Blockchain

-Blockchain is a kind of centralized ledger that tracks all transactions within a financial ecosystem.
+Blockchain is a kind of decentralized ledger that tracks all transactions within a financial ecosystem.
 The way it works is that every party on a financial platform has an identical copy of the public ledger which records each transaction in encrypted code.

 Each transaction is recorded in a new block and verified by other users within the peer-to-peer (P2P) network.
 If all the users agree on the transaction, the block is closed and encrypted.
 Another block will have to be created for the next transaction, and the same verification process must be followed.

-All these blocks will then be chained together and the information on one block cannot be altered without affecting the other blocks.
+All these blocks will then be chained together, and the information on one block cannot be altered without affecting the other blocks.
 This running record of all transactions essentially makes it impossible to alter a blockchain and commit fraud.
 It’s the essence of the secure nature of blockchain technology.

 Smart contracts

-If blockchain is the foundation of DeFi, Smart contracts are its building blocks.
+If blockchain is the foundation of DeFi, smart contracts are its building blocks.
 They are executable codes that automatically execute transactions among participants when the contract’s conditions are fulfilled.

-It is these smart contracts that take the place of traditional financial institutions such as banks or brokerage firms.
+It is these smart contracts that take the place of traditional financial institutions, such as banks or brokerage firms.

 Cryptocurrencies